mukulgahlott/Water-Drink-Reminder-Application/README.md

 ## Contributing

-    User can retrive how much he shoud drink water in a day to be hidrated And also set the timer in how much time he want an notification reminder for him self
+    User can retrive how much he shoud drink water in a day to be hidrated And The user can also decide after how much time the user wants a reminder to drink water